Moldova & IMF IMF Activities Publications Press Releases

 • Prudent use of contingency plans has helped reduce energy security risks and supported the most vulnerable through the cost-of-living crisis.
 Continued strong reform implementation—supported by the program—helps build solid foundations for sustainable long-term development.

-Washington, DC: The Executive Board of the International Monetary Fund (IMF) concluded the third review under the 40-month Extended Credit Facility (ECF) and Extended Fund Facility (EFF) arrangements[1] for the Republic of Moldova[2] This allows for the immediate disbursement of SDR 70.95 million (about US$96 million), usable for budget support, and brings Moldova’s total disbursements under the blended ECF/EFF arrangements to SDR 277.55 million (about US$371 million).
+Washington, DC: The Executive Board of the International Monetary Fund (IMF) concluded the third reviews under the 40-month Extended Credit Facility (ECF) and Extended Fund Facility (EFF) arrangements[1] for the Republic of Moldova[2] This allows for the immediate disbursement of SDR 70.95 million (about US$96 million), usable for budget support, and brings Moldova’s total disbursements under the blended ECF/EFF arrangements to SDR 277.55 million (about US$371 million).

 Moldova’s economy contracted sharply in 2022, reflecting spillovers from the war; a modest recovery is expected in 2023.
 Inflation remains high but continues to decline rapidly.
 Fiscal policies are focusing on mitigating the impacts of the overlapping crises and supporting economic recovery.
 Risks to the energy sector have abated for now, reflecting authorities’ prudent use of contingency plans.
 Nevertheless, t he outlook remains subject to extreme uncertainty, primarily due to risks of further escalation of the war.
 Moldova’s program implementation remains strong despite this challenging environment, notably with recent completion of important reforms, which can help promote the integrity, capacity, and independence of key anti-corruption institutions and enhance enforcement of the anti-corruption legal framework.